A landing theorem for entire functions with bounded post-singular sets: Introduction

 \subsection{Structure of the paper}

 {Section~\ref{sec:unboundedsets} gives an overview of expansivity properties for functions in class $\BB$ without the assumption of bounded postsingular set.
-It also defines the concept of external addresses, and gives sufficient conditions on such addresses to be realised by certain unbounded connected sets of points. {Much of this material is} already contained in the literature, e.g.\ in \cite{EL92}, \cite{eremenkoproperty}, \cite{Re08}, \cite{Re09}, but using slightly different formulations and assumptions.
-Hence we give a systematic and unified account here.}
+It also defines the concept of external addresses, and gives sufficient conditions on such addresses to be realised by certain unbounded connected sets of points.
+Several of the ideas used in this section are already implicitly or explicitly contained in the literature, e.g.\ in \cite{EL92,eremenkoproperty,Re08,Re09}, but are combined here in a novel, systematic and unified manner.

-{From Section~\ref{sec:tails} onward, we restrict to functions with bounded postsingular sets, beginning by discussing hyperbolic expansion estimates for such maps, and introducing the important combinatorial notion of \emph{fundamental tails}.
-With these preparations, Section~\ref{sec:dreadlocks} introduces dreadlocks for functions with bounded postsingular set, studies their main topological and combinatorial properties, and also shows that the escaping set consists of dreadlocks.
-This section is a systematic development, investigation and extension of ideas introduced in~\cite{eremenkoproperty}.
-In Section~\ref{sec:hairs}, we discuss the relation between dreadlocks and hairs.}
+From Section~\ref{sec:tails} onward, we restrict to functions with bounded postsingular sets, beginning by discussing hyperbolic expansion estimates for such maps, and introducing the important combinatorial notion of \emph{fundamental tails}.
+With these preparations, Section~\ref{sec:filaments} introduces filaments for a function with bounded postsingular set, studies their main topological and combinatorial properties, and also shows that the escaping set consists of filaments.
+The ideas in this section have their roots in~\cite{eremenkoproperty}.
+In particular, we recover the main result of that paper; see Corollary~\ref{cor:lms}.
+In Section~\ref{sec:hairs}, we discuss the relation between filaments and hairs.

-{Section~\ref{sec:accumulationlanding} introduces accumulation sets of dreadlocks at bounded-addresses, and gives different characterisations of when a dreadlock \emph{lands}.
-This section contains a {crucial} innovation, which is {central} to the proofs of our main theorems: We shall see that, rather than having to contend with the potentially extremely complicated topological structure of dreadlocks, we can instead study their landing properties by considering the accumulation sets of appropriate preimages of a single base point.
-Having introduced this terminology, we are ready to state our main theorems concerning dreadlocks in Section~\ref{sec:maintheorems}, and formally deriving Theorems~\ref{thm:landingsets} and~\ref{thm:mainrays} from these.}
+Section~\ref{sec:accumulationlanding} introduces accumulation sets of filaments at bounded addresses, and gives different characterisations of when a filament \emph{lands}.
+This section contains a crucial innovation, which is central to the proofs of our main theorems: Rather than having to contend with the potentially complicated topological structure of filaments, we can instead study their landing properties by considering a certain chain of open simply connected sets.
+In Section~\ref{sec:separation}, we establish that such a landing filament cannot separate the plane.
+We are then ready to state our main theorems concerning filaments in Section~\ref{sec:maintheorems}, and to derive Theorems~\ref{thm:landingsets} and~\ref{thm:mainrays} from these.